 Learn more about current and upcoming shows at the Annie Russell Theatre, including show primers and show dates and times.

 The Foreigner is a modern-day farce in which an Englishman, Charlie, arrives as a mysterious stranger at a quaint bed and breakfast in rural Georgia.
-When Charlie pretends to speak a foreign tongue, he overhears far too much—from the unexpected pregnancy of the minister’s fiancée to the sinister plans of a bigoted hillbilly.
-Winner of two Obie Awards, this staple of the American stage is a hilarious look at the fascination, fear, and falsehoods that accompany an outsider.
+When Charlie pretends to only speak a foreign tongue, he overhears far too much—from the unexpected pregnancy of the minister’s fiancée to the sinister plans of a hillbilly.
+Winner of two Obie Awards, this staple of the American stage is a playful look at the fascination, fear, and falsehoods that separate us from each other.